alabou/NMOS-MatroxOnly/NMOS With IS-11.md

 For a Receiver with HDMI Outputs supporting EDID, the information from the EDID of the device connected to the HDMI Output MAY influence the capabilities of the Receiver.
 For example a connected monitor supporting a maximum resolution of 1080p could change the maximum resolution supported by the associated Receiver to max 1080p.

+A Controller SHOULD ignore, in its stream compatibility evaluation, the parameters of the Receiver Capabilities that lack a corresponding target in the Source, Flow, or Sender attributes, SDP transport file attributes, or parameters.
+Additionally, it SHOULD inform the User about such Receiver Capabilities parameters.

+A Controller SHOULD ignore, in its stream compatibility evaluation, the parameters of the Receiver Capabilities that lack a corresponding target in the Sender Capabilities.
+Additionally, it SHOULD inform the User about such Receiver Capabilities parameters.

 #### Preference

 A Receiver SHOULD express its capabilities using a `urn:x-nmos:cap:meta:preference` value of 100 for the preferred configuration and other values for alternate configurations.
 A Receiver MUST express its capabilities using the `urn:x-nmos:cap:meta:preference` meta attribute considering that capabilities are first sorted from high to low values of `urn:x-nmos:cap:meta:preference` prior to be processed by Controllers and Senders.